mar10/stressor/README.md

 > Stress-test your web app.

-|stressor| is a tool, that runs a sequence of activities in one or more
+*Stressor* is a tool, that runs a sequence of activities in one or more parallel sessions.
-parallel sessions. |br|
-The most common use case is to run a test script with HTTP commands against a web server, simulating a bunch of parallel user sessions. |br|
+The most common use case is to run a test script with HTTP commands against a web server, simulating a bunch of parallel user sessions.
 As a result we get metrics about reponse times, failures, resource usage, etc.

-Stressor can be used for testing, benchmarking, load testing, or to generate test data. |br|
+Stressor can be used for testing, benchmarking, load testing, or to generate test data.
 Stressor comes with prebuilt activities for HTTP-request and more, and can be extended by custom activity-plugins.

-Test scripts can be defined as text files, using a special syntax, that is then executed by the `stressor` command line tool. |br|
+Test scripts can be defined as text files, using a special syntax, that is then executed by the `stressor` command line tool.
 Stressor is also an Open Source Python library that can be included into your own projects.
 This allows to define test *scenarios* programmtically.